hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/VA.md

   \ agency anticipates the Office of Inspector General will determine the Pension\
   \ program compliant in May 2027 and the PLTSS program compliant in May 2028."
 detail_pcp12_1: '3.0'
+detail_pcp14: In accordance with The Payment Integrity Information Act of 2019 (PIIA), VA’s Inspector General is required to provide recommendations for actions to further improve prevention and reduction of improper and unknown payments within each program reporting above the statutory threshold regardless of compliance status.
+VA had 2 programs reporting estimates above the statutory threshold and the Inspector General recommended reducing improper and unknown payments to below 10% for both programs.
+  The Inspector General did not provide a statement on the programs’ tolerable improper and unknown payment rate status.
 detail_raa8: 'Yes'
 detail_raa9: The FY 2024 risk assessment methodology included several updates to improve the reliability of the risk assessment results while ensuring each VA program assesses